Albert Moses: Career

-He had begun to act by the 1960s in India where he appeared in several Bollywood films, then produced and directed his first.
-From India, he moved to Africa, where he undertook work on documentaries.
-From the early 1970s, in Britain, Moses played small parts in several television series before being cast as Ranjeet Singh, a Sikh from Punjab, India, in the ITV sitcom Mind Your Language (1977–1979, 1986).
-He acted in many theater productions such as Freeway at National Theatre, Phædra Britannica with Dame Diana Rigg and Long March to Jerusalem at Watford Theater.
-He also produced 13 episodes of Mind Your Language.
+In the 1960s, he began acting in India, where he appeared in several Bollywood films, then produced and directed his first film Gabriella.
+He then moved to Africa, where he undertook work on documentaries.
+From the early 1970s, in Britain, Moses played small parts in several television series before being cast as Ranjeet Singh in the ITV sitcom Mind Your Language (1977–1979, 1986), later producing 13 episodes.
+He also acted in many theater productions such as Freeway at National Theatre, Phædra Britannica with Dame Diana Rigg and Long March to Jerusalem at Watford Theater.

 His final film was The Snarling (2018), in which he played tribute to his role in An American Werewolf in London (1981).
-The Snarling is dedicated to his memory.

 Personal life

 He was fluent in English, Arabic, Tamil, Sinhalese, moderate German and Sanskrit and excellent in fencing, dancing, singing, motor-cycle stunts, karate and judo.
+He was a Knight of the Order of St John.